Michał Waszyński

-At the beginning of World War II Waszyński escaped from Warsaw, which was being bombed by German planes, to Białystok.
-That city was taken in mid-September 1939 by the Germans, but within weeks, as a result of the Molotov-Ribbentrop pact, the city was given to the Soviet Union and occupied by its army.
-Waszyński began a new career as a theater director, first in Białystok and later in Moscow.
+At the beginning of World War II Waszyński fled to Białystok.
+That city was taken in mid-September 1939 by the Germans, but within weeks, as a result of the Molotov–Ribbentrop pact, the city was given to the Soviet Union and occupied by its army.
+Waszyński began a new career as a theater director, first in Białystok and later in Moscow, before being exiled by Soviet authorities to Siberia.

-In the summer of 1941, after Germany invaded the Soviet Union, Waszyński joined the newly formed Polish Army of general Władysław Anders (loyal to the Polish government in Exile in London) and subsequently was relocated to Persia (Iran), and later as a soldier of the 2nd Corps of the Polish Army to Egypt and Italy.
+Then, in the summer of 1941, after Germany invaded the Soviet Union, Waszyński joined the newly formed Polish Army of general Władysław Anders (loyal to the Polish government in Exile in London) and subsequently was relocated to Persia (Iran), Iraq, Mandatory Palestine, and later, as a soldier of the 2nd Corps of the Polish Army, to Egypt and Italy.
 As a member of the army film unit, he filmed the Battle of Monte Cassino, where the Polish Army suffered great losses, but helped to win the day.
 After World War II, he stayed in Italy, where he directed a Polish-language feature film about the Battle of Monte Cassino, and then three Italian films.

+International career

 Later in his career, Waszyński worked as a producer for the major American studios in Italy and (primarily) Spain, credited as Michael Waszynski.
 His credits include The Quiet American (1958) (associate producer), El Cid (1961), and The Fall of the Roman Empire (film) (1964) (executive producer and associate producer).

-He died of a heart attack on 20 February 1965 in Madrid and was buried in a ceremonious Catholic funeral in Rome.
+He died of a heart attack on 20 February 1965 in Madrid and was buried in a ceremonious Roman Catholic funeral in Rome.